ojlamb/CV/README.md

 #### Leadership and Team-work
 - Successfully pitched an idea for Makers Academy final projects.
 One of five to be prototyped.
-- Led twice daily stand-up meetings and executed agile development practices, pushing production code daily, and pair-programmed exclusively.
+- Led twice daily stand-up meetings, executed agile development practices, pushed production code daily, and pair-programmed exclusively.
 View a Live Demo of [TeemApp](http://teemapp.herokuapp.com)
 - Additionally, during my time at DCP Midstream I supported over 80 field personnel with GIS and Mapping tasks.
 I developed my communication, leadership, and team working